 In Jacob Bronowski’s classic BBC series and companion book, The Ascent of Man, he follows a modern Persian nomadic tribe, the Bakhtiari, and uses them as an illustration about what humanity is like without civilization.
 The nomads, like prehistoric peoples, constantly, chronically live at the very edge of survival.
 So despite their weaving, their language, their traditions, and all the things that make them human, they have not risen far above the animals: every day, all day, is a struggle to get through the next day, the next season, the next year.

 Everything these nomads own, they carry.
 There is no time for science, art, literature, and certainly not for physical comfort.
-And there is no progress.
+And there is no progress or prosperity.
 These nomads are, in the very strictest meaning of the word, conservative: everything they do is done as it was by their ancestors a thousand, perhaps ten thousand, years ago.
 Their skills do not change, their songs do not change, their customs do not change.
 Most importantly, their ideas do not change.
 Anything in their lives that has changed or improved, is the result of civilization and progress elsewhere.
 Those living on the edge simply don’t have time or resources to invest in anything new, in anything that does not contribute to the next meal.

 That’s not a knock on conservatism, but rather, on extreme conservatism.
 Extreme conservatism and extreme liberalism are both unattractive, and for different reasons, unworkable.
 So it’s an argument for moderatism.